Research groups

 Research

-I am marine ecologist with a keen interested in evolution and the ecology and biography of environmental change, with a fascination for polar ecosystems and the ocean twilight zone.
-My research currently revolves around the understanding of mechanism at the individual level underlying macroecological and macroevolutionary patterns.
-Central aspects of my work are life-history theory, physiology and the role of the light regime in governing foraging interactions and consequently species distributions.
-I enjoy thinking broadly, to link data with theory and models, and I find interest in diverse biological disciplines.
+My research focuses on understanding the mechanisms at the individual level that underlie macroecological and macroevolutionary patterns.
+Key aspects of my work include life-history theory, physiology, and the role of light regimes in governing foraging interactions and species distributions.
+I enjoy thinking broadly, linking data with theory and models, and exploring diverse biological disciplines.

-For further details and a list of publications, please visit our my profile on our group website or my google scholar page.
+For further details and a list of publications, please visit my profile on our group website or my Google Scholar page.

 Publications